 What is TCIA?

-New Collection proposals (primary data) are reviewed by the TCIA Advisory Group.
+New Collection proposals are reviewed by the TCIA Advisory Group.
 If approved, the Data Collection Center (DCC) provides hands-on support to image providers to de-identify and curate their data.
 After the data has been processed it is made available in four different ways for users to access:

 - Collection summary pages can be accessed from the home page which provide a detailed explanation of each data set as well as direct download links to quickly obtain all images and supporting data for a given Collection.

 - The Data Portal provides more advanced searching, browsing and filtering capabilities to select image subsets or download images from multiple Collections which meet search criteria.

 - The Programmatic Interface (REST API) allows software developers to build access to TCIA data into their scripts and applications.

 - TCIA also encourages the creation of Data Analysis Centers (DACs) which provide additional capabilities for visualizing or analyzing TCIA data by connecting to our TCIA Programmatic Interface (REST API) or by mirroring our Collections.

 To enhance the value of TCIA’s collections we also encourage the research community to publish their analysis results.
 Potential analyses could include tumor segmentations, radiomics features, derived/reprocessed images, and radiologist assessments.
 You can view the analyses published by other TCIA users in our Analysis Results directory.

 Yes, they can be found on this page.

 A huge amount of clinical and research images are collected each year.
 TCIA organizes and catalogs the images so that they may be used by the research community for a variety of purposes.